 A typical Greek Revival house might be one to two-and-a-half stories with a low-pitched roof oriented with its ridge perpendicular to the street so its end gable formed the pediment of a classical temple.
 To further the temple front motif a full entablature (cornice, frieze, and architrave) wrapped the entire house or returned deeply under the gable end.
 Sometimes this gable end extended out over a porch with columns, sometimes only wide pilasters were used to achieve the image of a temple front.
 Side hall plans were typical as the house was turned so its plan was narrow and deep, but it was challenging to fit the normal house functions within the pure temple form so one story wings were commonly added to one or both sides.

 The Greek Revival period nurtured both the birth of a national style of architecture and the architectural profession in America.
 During this time architects such as Latrobe, Mills, and Strickland approached their training and work professionally, though most houses were still built by craftsmen.
 What better captures the spirit of America than everyman having a little bit of Athens?
 An illuminating book about this period is Greek Revival Architecture in America by Talbot Hamlin.
 Practice of Architecture (1833) and The Builders Guide (1839), both by Asher Benjamin have been brought together in a most useful manner by Thomas Gordon Smith and published by Da Capo Press in 1994.
-These books and more on America’s traditional domestic architecture and classical architecture may be found at my online bookshop.

 Copyright for all images and text, unless in the public domain or otherwise noted, Christine G. H. Franck, Inc.